scrom/Experiments/README.md

 --------------------
 The client consists of an index.html page in the root of the project and a series of referenced JS files under the js/client folder.
 There's also a css folder with some *very* basic layout and styling.
-The express server coded into the server.js file will automatically server static files from the root of the node project (where the index.html file lives).
+The express server coded into the server.js file will automatically serve static files from the root of the node project (where the index.html file lives).

-The client runs over http and assumes the game is running from the "root" of the node server on the node listening port.
+The client runs over http (but will support https) and assumes the game is running from the "root" of the node server on the node listening port.

-In order to support some of the scripted calls, the client needs to know it's paired with the server...
+In order to support some of the scripted calls, the client needs to know it's paired with the server.
+This means you need to edit a client file...

 1: Modify /js/client/main.js to set the node Server name and port number:
 -     var serverHost = 'Your-Server';
 -     var serverPort = 1337;
 The values for these 2 variables should match the corresponding environment variables on your server.
 If the server is running on port 80, leave serverPort undefined (but keep the variable).

-These must match the entries supplied in config.js on the server.
+These *must* match the entries supplied in config.js on the server.

+You can also enable client "console" output by setting
+- var debug = true;
+in the client main.js file

 That's it.
 You're ready to go!